Paneer

-Paneer (/hns/), is a fresh acid-set cheese, common in cuisine of South Asia, made from cow milk or buffalo milk.
-It is a non-aged, non-melting soft cheese made by curdling milk with a fruit- or vegetable-derived acid, such as lemon juice.
-Paneer was predominantly used in most north Indian dishes and is now commonly used throughout India due to its versatility as an ingredient in diverse dishes.
+Paneer (/hns/) is a fresh acid-set cheese, common in South Asian cuisine, made from cow milk or buffalo milk.
+It is a non-aged, non-melting soft cheese made by curdling milk with an acid, such as lemon juice or citric acid.
+Paneer is predominantly used in north Indian dishes and is commonly used throughout India due to its versatility as an ingredient in diverse dishes.

+Its origins are not known, with doubtful references in the Vedas of ancient India; other theories include a Persian origin and a Portuguese introduction of the use of acid to form cheeses in the 17th century.

 Etymology

 The word paneer entered English from the Hindi-Urdu term panīr, which comes from Persian panir (پنیر) 'cheese', which comes from Old Iranian.
-Armenian panir (պանիր), Azerbaijani pəndir, Bengali ponir (পনির), Turkish peynir and Turkmen peýnir, all derived from Persian panir, also refer to cheese of any type.
+Armenian panir (պանիր), Azerbaijani pəndir, Bengali ponir (পনির), Turkish peynir, Turkmen peýnir, Kurdish penîr, and Pashto panir (پنیر) all derive from Persian panir, and refer to cheese of any type.